 Caring for a child with special needs can sometimes be a bit overwhelming for parents.
 Here are a few helpful tips when it comes to looking out for their teeth:

 The Dental Specialists Pediatric Dentistry strives to make all patients feel comfortable during their visits.
-However, it’s important to notify our office in advance if your child has special needs so that we can make all necessary arrangements.
-Please feel free to contact our office with any questions or concerns you may have regarding our dental care for children with special needs in the Garland area.
+However, it’s important to notify our dental office in advance if your child has special needs so that we can make all necessary arrangements.
+Please feel free to contact our dental office with any questions or concerns you may have regarding our dental care for children with special needs in the Garland area.
 Together, we can develop a successful prevention plan to help your child avoid certain dental problems and ensure good oral health habits begin early!